-When I met my current husband, I refused to even date him simply because he was a soldier.
-He swore to me that he wouldn’t ever do anything like my ex did and I believed him.
+When I met my current husband, I refused to even date him simply because he is a soldier.
+He swore to me that he wouldn’t ever do anything like my ex did, and I believed him.

 Right before we got married, I found a message on his phone to another girl in which he told her he wanted her.
 When I asked why he’d sent it, he said he wasn’t thinking and didn’t want to lose me.
 He swore it would never happen again.